shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

   │   │   │ └── B_ComponentTwo.jsx
 ```

-To register react component, it is no longer needed to create a pack entry and manually register it by calling `ReactOnRails.register`.
+To register a React component, creating a pack entry and manually registering it by calling `ReactOnRails.register` is no longer needed.
 With automatically generated packs, you can directly use `A_ComponentOne`, `B_ComponentOne` and `B_ComponentTwo` in Rails view using:

 ```erb
     <%= react_component("A_ComponentOne", {}, auto_load_bundle: true) %>